SevenShepherd/SevenShepherd.github.io/_posts/2023-05-04-orthodox-calvinism.markdown

 <span style="font-size:2.1em">What Moderate Calvinism Says</span>

 Norman Geisler (M.A., Theology at Wheaton) was a well known Moderate Calvinist.
-Geisler has been known to employ strawman arguments against orthodox Calvinists. ⚠️ Warning: Geisler argues for against monergism.
+Geisler has been known to employ strawman arguments against orthodox Calvinists. ⚠️ Warning: Geisler argues against monergism.
 Christianity is monergistic, the cults are synergistic.

 > "an inconsistent and therefore unstable form of Calvinism" &mdash; B. B. Warfield (Professor of Theology at Princeton) (1915), The Plan of Salvation, Philadelphia: Presbyterian Board of Publication, pp. 119–120